PICdew/Microchip-PIC-Codebook/README.md

  * **exISR_ex01.c**  Using external Interrupt from PIN_B0 we maintain LED status with static veriable and turn LED on if previous status == 1 and turn LED off if previous status == 0.
 Also update the status veriable

+ * **usart_ex01.c** This file will echo every character back to sender via RS232 Protocol using internall Enchanced Usart of microcontroller

 ## Coding Style